Skip to Main Content

 An investigation of contemporary values and philosophic issues expressed through selected forms of contemporary art and life style, including science fiction, pop music, film, video, consumer culture, etc. What is “pop” culture?
 What attitudes toward being human are expressed and marketed in popular culture today?
 What concepts and perspectives on human community and the cosmos are operative in “pop” culture?
 What tools does philosophy offer to critique contemporary culture?
 This course will offer opportunities for intergenerational dialogue and philosophic assessment of the values implicit in “pop” culture.

-This course meets the General Education Humanities Breadth requirement and may be Reading/Writing enhanced.
+This course meets the Curry Core Humanities Breadth requirement and may be Reading/Writing enhanced.

 PRS 2410 - Environmental Ethics - 3 credits